lazy-ocean/inspair-calculations-table/README.md

 ]
 ```
 2. **`calculatePayback()` function**
 This is where the payback period for the **result text** is calculated.
-It results in `{ years, months }` object, so modify this function to whatever data it should calculate for the result string.
+It returns a `{ years, months }` object, so modify this function to whatever data it should calculate for the result string.

 ### Validation
 You can validate user inputs using `validate.js`.
-For this particular case with input sliders and preset default valid values the data doesn't need additional validation.
+For this particular case with input sliders and preset default valid values the data doesn't need an additional validation.
 But if you want to omit the case of invalid data submitting or use other input types (text), modify `validate.js` accordingly.
 The result of validation is used in `form.js onSubmit()` function.

 ### Styles and design
-Styles and design made with compliance with [product owner](https://inspair.ru/) main styles.
+Styles and design made in compliance with [product owner](https://inspair.ru/) main styles.

 Basics (colors and font) could be modified using `_variables.scss`.
 For anything else see `sass/components` folder.